The Tantric Conversion, I

 Hindu religion, the matrix of historical Buddhism, presents a staggering array of god and goddesses.
 This is polytheism gone wild.
 A short list of female deities in the Hindu pantheon could easily run into hundreds.
 However, there is a single, outstanding constellation of female divinities that might be compared to the navel or belly-button of the human form.
 The navel is a unique point in the human torso, not a sense organ like an eye or ear, but the anatomical locus of vital force in the body.
 The solar plexus is the seat of prana, vitality.
 The navel is not only the anatomical feature that locates this plexus, it is also the point on the body that connects us to our birth.
 At the navel we were connected to the umbilical cord and the placenta.
 The navel pucker reminds us that we all emerged into this world from within the body of a woman.

 This elaborated analogy fits the Shakti Cluster to a T. The Cluster is a unique locus of gathering power for the Divine Feminine.
-Scholars cannot explain why this ten should be configured just as they are.
-Although there are a couple of origin story for the Cluster, there is no explanation for its composition.
+Scholars cannot explain why this ten female powers should be configured just as they are.
+Although there are a couple of origin stories for the Cluster, there is no explanation for its composition.
 The first reference to the Cluster occurs in the Shiva Purana.
 Purana means "from ancient sources."
 The Puranas are elaborate commentaries on the Vedas, often containing mythological tales.
 The earliest reference to the Shakti Cluster in the Puranas dates from around 500 BCE, the time of the historical Buddha, exactly at the midpoint of Kali Yuga.

 According to the origin story in the Shiva Purana, a demon named Durgama gained control of the Vedas and caused a drought all over the earth.
 Here "the Vedas" signify not just the ancient religious texts that go by that name, but the primeval wisdom in those texts.
 Veda is of course derived from the root vid-.
 Since VIDYA = SOPHIA, we can say that the Vedas represent Sophianic truth, intimate knowledge of the earth and its intelligent, self-animating powers.
 The origin myth confirms this connection by stating that a planetary disaster, a drought, arose when that truth was jeopardized.